tiagoecmagalhaes/PyWolf/README.md

 pip install pyopencl
 ```

-For Windows users, the PyOpenCL package can be installed through [Christoph Gohlke website](https://www.lfd.uci.edu/~gohlke/pythonlibs/) with Windows Binaries for Python Extension Packages.
+If installing through pip does not work, Windows users can download the PyOpenCL package (.whl) in [Christoph Gohlke' website](https://www.lfd.uci.edu/~gohlke/pythonlibs/), which contains Windows Binaries for Python Extension Packages.

 ## Usage

-To start PyWolf, execute main.py.
+To start PyWolf, execute main.py and a PyQT5 window will appear (see Fig. 1).

 ## License